 - 1. Videotaping or filming tournament games by participating schools is permitted, provided the film will not be used for broadcast purposes and prior arrangements are made with the CIAC site director. - 2.
-Videotaping or filming by spectators: - --Shall be for personal use - --Shall not be used for purposes of coaching or scouting. - --Shall not interfere with the view of the athletic contest by other spectators. - -- Equipment will not be permitted in any playing area only in spectator seating area. - -- Equipment shall not create a safety hazard. - --Violations of this regulation may result in removal of offender(s) from the premises. - 3.
-Videotaping or filming/broadcasting for commercial purposes: - --Commercial enterprises wishing to broadcast any CIAC tournament contest in any round must submit the broadcast application available online and receive prior approval from the CIAC.

-- --Permission to broadcast any CIAC tournament event, in any format, must be granted by contacting Joel Cookson, Director of Media/Sports Information. - 4.
+Videotaping or filming by spectators: - --Shall be for personal use - --Shall not interfere with the view of the athletic contest by other spectators. - -- Equipment will not be permitted in any playing area only in spectator seating area. - -- Equipment shall not create a safety hazard. - --Violations of this regulation may result in removal of offender(s) from the premises. - 3.
+Videotaping or filming/broadcasting for commercial purposes: - --Commercial enterprises wishing to broadcast any CIAC tournament contest in any round must submit the broadcast application available online and receive prior approval from the CIAC. - --Permission to broadcast any CIAC tournament event, in any format, must be granted by contacting Joel Cookson, Director of Media/Sports Information. - 4.
 Videotaping or Filming for Commercial-free, Non-profit Purposes: - --Non-profit commercial enterprises must have prior approval from the state tournament director.
 Application online at casciac.org.
 No fees are charged. - 5.
 Photographing for a commercial venture is prohibited unless approved by the CIAC.

-4.41 ELECTRONIC GAME SCORE SUBMISSION
+4.34 ELECTRONIC GAME SCORE SUBMISSION